ditrytus/noam/Readme.md

 ##### Why not using YACC or Bison instead?

 Noam is intended to be a lot simpler and faster to use.
-You are not required to integrate any additional tools or steps in your build process and defining a simple grammar is just a few lines long.
+You are not required to integrate any additional tools or steps in your build process and defining a simple grammar is just a few lines of code.
 Additionally since grammars are built in run-time you can generate them dynamically.
-Because of that it is suited for simple scenarios, if you are aiming into creating your own programming language than YACC and Bison would be a tools to use.
+Because of that Noam is suited for simple scenarios, if you are aiming to create your own programming language than YACC and Bison would be a tools for you.

 ##### Why "Noam"?